ihumanable/patch/pages/guide-book/01-introduction.md

 ### Patch

 Patch is used as both a verb and a noun.
 To "patch" a function is to replace it with an alternative implementation.
-The alternative implemention is the noun form of "patch" sometimes called the "patched function."
+The alternative implementation is the noun form of "patch" sometimes called the "patched function."

 ```elixir
 patch(Example, :example, :patched)